-Although the capital of Shaanxi province has spearheaded the economic and social development in its own region, it has long lagged behind the growth rates of other Chinese cities.
-The Go West initiative did not really initiate a firework of change here.
-Since then, projects of a larger scope, like the building of a regional development zone and the incorporation into the „western triangle“ with Chongqing and Chengdu, have helped to get Xi’an on the move.
-It is a city of high strategic importance, potentially a catalyst for high-value synergies of northwest, southwest and northern central China.
-Not only the country’s government, but many investors worldwide will have to observe what is happening in this place.
+Although the capital of Shaanxi province has spearheaded the economic and social development in Northwest China, Xi’an has long lagged behind the growth rates of other main Chinese cities.
+The “Go West initiative” did not really initiate the expected firework of change in this place.
+Since then, projects of a larger scope took place, like the building of a regional development zone and the incorporation into the more surprising „Western Triangle“ with the Southwestern megacities Chongqing and Chengdu.
+That in fact has helped to get Xi’an on the move.
+This city has always been of high strategic importance, posing the potential to become a catalyst for high-value synergies of northwest, southwest and northern central China.
+Not only China’s government, but many investors worldwide will have to observe what is already happening in this place.

-Since Xi’an committed itself to grow in size and become a megacity, its future importance is being more seriously than ever supported by the central government.
-The city had been struggling for higher economic growth for a while, but now it is receiving much more political support for its effort to become a stronger engine of growth in the country’s interior.
-In this context it is important to mention the integration of Xi’an with Xianyang (a city next to it) into the Xi-Xian New Area.
+Obviously, the city had been struggling for higher economic growth for a while.
+But since the provincial government committed itself to help Xi’an grow in size in order to become a megacity, they have been receiving more support by China’s central government for its effort to become a stronger engine of growth in the country’s interior.
+In this context it is important to mention the integration of Xi’an with Xianyang (a city next to it) into the “Xi-Xian New Area”.
 This incorporation will make possible the creation of new industrial and urban areas in the huge space between the two cities.
-As Xi’an was proclaimed the starting point of the „Silk Road Economic Belt“ by China’s president Xi Jinping in 2013, city’s logistics parks will closely cooperate with the coastal ports of Shanghai, Tianjin, Qingdao, and Ningo, making for „the largest inland port“ and the logistics center of northwestern China.
+As Xi’an was proclaimed the starting point of the „Silk Road Economic Belt“ by China’s president Xi Jinping in 2013, the city’s logistics parks will closely cooperate with the coastal ports of Shanghai, Tianjin, Qingdao, and Ningo, making for „the largest inland port“ and the logistics center of northwestern China.

-Xi’an offers a very attractive combination of cheap but skilled labor force and the cooperation with important universities in the region.
+Xi’an offers a very attractive combination of cheap but skilled labor force and cooperation opportunities with important universities in the region.
 It has become a main driver in the country’s aviation and aerospace industry.
 The local ETDZ (provided with an export processing zone) produces electrical and electronical equipment, advanced materials, and food and beverages.
 Xian’s well-known High-tech Industry Development Zone is meanwhile engaged in IT, automotive industry, advanced manufacturing and bio-pharmaceuticals.
 Its newly built Software New Town is focusing on e-commerce and software.
 The forming of industry clusters has already started.
 And since with Samsung one of the great international players is investing heavily in the local semiconductor production, Xi’an also decided to add a comprehensive bonded zone.

-Being on the radar of national and international tourism ever since China opened up, Xi’an is connecting to its history when it once more aims to become a „world city“.
+Being on the radar of national and international tourists ever since China opened up, Xi’an is connecting to its history when it once more aims to become a „world city“.
 It was the capital of Qin Shi Huang, the „first emperor“ of China, whose tomb rests beneath an earthen pyramid-shaped mausoleum, guarded by the Terracotta Army.
 The well-preserved city wall, the two wild goose pagodas, and the bell and drum tower, as well as the rich local food culture, especially within the Muslim quarter, are other well-known sights of the city that attract more than 100 million tourists annually.

-Inland cities of China usually have relied on high governmental support to initiate growth, build up infrastructure and be able to grant preferential policies to investors.
+Inland cities of China usually have relied on high government support to initiate growth, build up infrastructure and be able to grant preferential policies to investors.
 This, however, does not mean that an inland location is less attractive for investments.
 The pattern of growth in China has depended on the specific circumstances of China’s economic, social and political situation, and it has followed a strategy of gradual modernization of different regions by trial and error.
 Sometimes incentives prove to be perfectly right to initiate local growth, and sometimes they don’t.
 Then it will take new incentives to attract investors.
 Logically, investors are looking for high opportunities coupled with a limitation of risks.
 Therefore, many investors preferred to invest in the Pearl River Delta before Shanghai could offer immense preferential policies to them.
 Then, many investors would have chosen to stay in the Yangtze Delta and not go inland, until there were overwhelming offers from the upper Yangtze region.
 By now, Chengdu and Chongqing seem to be most attractive in China’s interior for relocation.
 Therefore, it needs strong incentives to promote Xi’an, which is happening right now.
 The point is that China’s southwest is already on the right track to development, whereas the northwest has yet to be put on a similar high-speed track of success.
 Because it is viewed as crucial for the wellbeing of the whole nation, the northwest has become a focal point for the Chinese government.
 Its opening up is imminent and can be expected to add to the list of China’s growing number of success stories.
 Here, Xi’an is playing an immense role, as it will contribute to open up the hinterland, showing best practice and helping to trigger high economic growth all around.

-On the verge of becoming one of inland China’s few megacities, Xi’an is destined for a long and strong economic boom.
+On the verge of becoming one of inland China’s few megacities, Xi’an is destined for a long economic boom.
 Its role in the government’s strategy is to open up the less-developed northwestern region.
 This is the true engine behind such a monumental project like the New Eurasian landbridge.
 Xi’an combines the strength of its geographical location with the favorable policies of its New Area and a high tech development zone that collaborates well with the city’s advanced educational and scientific institutions.
 The „planning of the boom“ has now reached a level that is ripe for sustainable success.

-© China Under Construction, 2016
+© China Under Construction, 2015-18